 By David McNeill © 2020 McNeill’s Tree Service

-Previous blogs, Tools of the Trade and Single Rope System (SRS) Components itemized the tools I have found suitable for our jobs and my climbing style.
+Previous blogs, Tools of the Trade and Stationary Rope System (SRS) Components itemized the tools I have found suitable for our jobs and my climbing style.
 In this blog, I would like to point out some of the idiosyncrasies that have made them my choice or contributed to when I use which one.
 There are always pros and cons with any system or tool.
 You will determine your own list.
 But here are some on mine.

 Hitch Hiker 2 (HH2)